What to Do When You're Worried About Money: A Realistic Guide to Taking Control of Your Finances

 Those articles are written by people in a different stage of life who probably have a decent amount of money.
 They don't really have to worry about money in the same way you or I do.

 The rest of us, the millennial generation especially who are no longer in kids-these-days territory (we're between the ages of 22 and 37 now) have kids of our own, rising housing costs, backed up bills, a lack of childcare, mounting college debt and expensive health insurance that covers almost nothing.

 Having a healthy fear of your money can keep you from making big financial mistakes that will take years to unwind or at least prevent you from digging yourself a deeper hole.

-Here's the thing though - a little anxiety is good for you, but too much keeps you from solving your problems so be proactive when you start to feel worry over your finances, don't just let it paralyze you into not changing your situation.
+Here's the thing though—a little anxiety is good for you, but too much keeps you from solving your problems, so be proactive when you start to feel worried over your finances.
+Don't just let it paralyze you into not changing your situation.